 I can never over-emphasize the need to maintain the purity of the air that we breathe and live in.
 Especially in the Himalayas (true elsewhere also), each one of us is responsible for our actions.
-In the higher Himalayas, the air in itself is thin causing AMS due to lack of oxygen level.
+In the higher Himalayas, the air in itself is thin, causing AMS due to a lack of oxygen level.

 Let’s look at some of the things we can do to help.

-- Never start a fire with a synthetic substance (rubber, plastic, synthetic fabric, etc) – these emit toxic smoke/fumes and destroy the already depleted oxygen levels in the high mountains of Ladakh and Spiti Valley.
+- Never start a fire with a synthetic substance (rubber, plastic, synthetic fabric, etc.) – these emit toxic smoke/fumes and destroy the already depleted oxygen levels in the high mountains of Ladakh and Spiti Valley.

-- Where absolutely necessary, use natural gas (burns completely and emits no smoke or toxic fumes) or at worst dry grass or fallen wood.
+- Where necessary, use natural gas (burns completely and emits no smoke or toxic fumes) or at worst dry grass or fallen wood.

 - Do not keep your vehicle idling longer than necessary.

 - Do not accelerate beyond what is necessary.
 It will help your vehicle as well as the environment.

 - Do not carry/use CFC based aerosols (Deodorants, perfumes, hair spray, etc.).